edusasse/DecentralizedBanking/WHITEPAPER.md

 * **Client-Node**: User who wants to get a loan.

+* **Agent-Node**: The agents are responsible for intermediating the loans to the client.

 * **Investor-Node**: User who wants to invest the money.

 * **Moneylender-Node**: User that holds the funds of the Investor-Nodes.
 Responsible for managing the loans.
 Responsible for defining contract risk together with the Assurance-Node.